 Is Alabama a no-fault state?

 Alabama is an at-fault state, which means that if you are found to be at fault in a collision, you will be held responsible.
 You must pay for the other driver’s property damage and medical bills.

 Alabama does not have a no-fault car insurance law.

 What happens if my vehicle isn’t properly insured in Alabama?

-In Alabama, the law states that you need to have insurance on your vehicle.
+In Alabama, the law states that you must have vehicle insurance.
 If you don’t have it, then you can be charged with a misdemeanor.
 You will also have to pay a fine, and your license may be suspended.

 Does Alabama accept digital insurance cards?

-Alabama is one of the states that accept digital insurance cards as proof of coverage.
+Alabama is one state that accepts digital insurance cards as proof of coverage.